Denhonator/KHPCSpeedrunTools/2FMMods/readme.txt

 - Also resets RNG
 - Sound effects may get muffled over time.
 This is a known bug in the game unrelated to this script.
 Hard reset when that happens.

+NoGummi:
+- As worlds get unlocked, you can enter them without having to do gummi missions

 AutoAttack:
 - Allows physically attacking continuously by holding attack button.